johanhenriksson/bonk/README.md

 ### Features

 *   When you get a killing blow on another player, a sound effect is played.
 Different sounds are used for melee and spell attacks, as well as for normal hits and critical strikes.
+*   Announcer sounds for killing streaks (double kill, multi kill etc).
 *   Plays a sound when a party member gets a killing blow on another player.
+*   Plays a sound when a party member dies.